 However, by limiting their supporting evidence to brain and performance studies they have also limited their appeal to the average coach.
 Most good coaches will try anything to win, but they also still hold on tightly to the tried and true, the old ways of doing things that have produced results in the past.
 These coaches acknowledge that increasing mental toughness is something to be desired, but it is still the physical skill set that matters most, and it is the mastery of those skills that produce the necessary mental toughness.

 Most people do not fully understand that science has now gone much further than this.
 It is like the old saying at the beginning of the Star Trek; it has gone “ where no man has ever gone before.”
 In fact, in can be argued that because of the implications of quantum mechanics (the laws that govern the actions of subatomic particles), science has gone to some places where it has gotten very uncomfortable being.

-Newtonian determinism, or the mechanistic way of looking at the universe, that has reigned since science began has been pretty soundly refuted, and this fact will change the way they we look at everything including the way we teach, coach, parent, etc.
+Newtonian determinism, or the mechanistic way of looking at the universe, that has reigned since science began has been turned on its head, and this fact will change the way they we look at everything including the way we teach, coach, parent, etc.

 Strangely enough, Jesus’s parable of the talents has exactly the same meaning.

 In the story, a master goes away and leaves each of three servants a certain amount of money.
 When he returns, he summons each of the servants forward to give an account of what they did with the money.
 Two of servants reported the return of the original sum or only a partial increase.
 These servants were rebuked and sent away by their master.
 It was the third servant, who increased the original sum by 100% who was rewarded and praised.